 In addition to supporting industry compliance with existing laws and sustainability commitments, the project is also providing input to Cameroon, Republic of Congo, Vietnamese, and Chinese customs agencies to help develop training modules for new and existing officers to increase their confidence in detecting illegal timber trade through their borders, while facilitating efficient trade of legal timber products.

 TRAFFIC has previously developed Timber trade guidelines for customs, providing an overview to issues such as timber identification, illegal logging crime scenarios, risk profiling and modus operandi for customs officers.

 Customs training is an ongoing priority for this project, with a partnership with China Customs Administration and the Shanghai Customs training college helping TRAFFIC develop, localise, and deliver a set of timber trade training tools and frontline materials for customs officers working in Africa and Asia.

 Rainforests in the Congo Basin in general and in Republic of Congo and Cameroon in particular continue to endure the effects of over-exploitation and illegal logging, with local communities often the ones most affected by illegal or unsustainable activity

 Chen Hin Keong, TRAFFIC’s Senior Advisor on Forest Governance and Trade

 “Simultaneously supporting government commitments to strengthen sustainability policies, and developing the tools to support timber companies operate legally, is helping to ensure Congo Basin rainforests are managed in a way that protects people and biodiversity for future generations.”

 This project is generously funded by the UK Department for International Development.

 Find out more about the project Reinforcing Chinese Government and industry action to reduce illegal timber exports from Cameroon, Viet Nam and other transit countries.

-The UK Department for International Development (DFID).
+Foreign, Commonwealth & Development Office.
 Find out more about them here.